harness/developer-hub/docs/feature-flags/ff-sdks/server-sdks/erlang-sdk-reference.md

 ### Complete the initialization

 To complete the initialization, provide the `api_key` and any optional configuration options.
-The SDK will then boot as part of your a
+The SDK will then boot along with your application at run time.

 ## Evaluate a Flag